hyl3rid/blog/data/blog/custardberries.md

 ⦁ Place the tin in a preheated oven for about 25 minutes or until it is golden in colour.
 ⦁ Once done, take it out of the oven and let it cool down.

-**For the Custard**
+**For the custard cream**
 ⦁ In a saucepan, pour coconut milk/cream.
 Add sugar, vanilla.
 Place the saucepan on medium heat.
 ⦁ Mix cornstarch and about 2 tbsp water to form a slurry in a separate small bowl.
-⦁ Once the milk mixture heats up lower the heat, add the cornstarch with water mixture and let it cook for 5 minutes until the mixture thickens up.
+⦁ Once the milk mixture heats up lower the heat, add the cornstarch with water mixture and let it cook for 5 minutes until the mixture thickens up and there is a Nappe consistency.
 Stir constantly.
 ⦁ Once done, remove the saucepan from heat and let it cool down a bit.
 Pour it into the tart shell and place it in the refrigerator for at least an hour to set.
 ⦁ Just before serving, garnish the custard tart with fresh berries and fruits.
 Arrange them in a circle and add melted agar agar with sugar on top of the fruits to give them a brilliant color.